 DRM keys and decrypted content are never exposed to the host CPU.
 Only security hardware or a protected security co-processor uses clear key values and the media content is decrypted by the secure hardware.
 However, one major difference is that, clear media buffers are returned to the CPU for delivery to the video decoder.

 Widevine L2 is not used for mobile devices.

-Widevine L3 is the first level of Widevine security.
-L3 Devices don’t have TEE, and the protection here is only software-based.
+This refers to a software-only based solution.
+L3 does not have TEE and decoding happens directly via software.
 Many old phones, especially budget phones have L3.
 Desktop Chromium based browers also implement L3.

 In Widevine DRM, secure decryption is done via a series of exchanges between the Content Decryption Module and the Widevine DRM license server.
 The HTML5 video player acts as a mediator for these exchanges.
 Although, by itself, the player cannot read the encrypted license or video.

 These are the following steps that take place to decrypt a video for playback:

 - Video is received from the CDN or Content Delivery Network